microsoft/pxt-arcade/docs/arts-and-crafts/laser-cut-stencils.md

 ## Did you say metal?

-If you have the chance to have access to a water cutter, you can also cut out your design from metal!
+If you happen to have access to a water jet cutter, you can also cut out your design from metal!

 ![A MakeCode Arcade logo cut out of a copper sheet](/static/arts-and-crafts/stencils-metal.jpg)